🎯 How to Approach Trade Shows When Selling Into Retail: A Short Guide for Amazon & DTC Brands

 Trade shows remain a cornerstone of the CPG retail ecosystem because they combine several high-value activities into one event:

 Retail is a relationship-driven business.
 Trade shows are where many of those relationships start and are nurtured over time.
+Buyers like to get to know brands, watch their growth, and be confident in their long term viability.

 But you can’t just pay your fee and show up; you need a clear plan before you go.